 The Supreme Court also has supervisory and rulemaking authority over all other courts in the unified justice system.
-South Carolina’s Supreme Court has one Chief Justice and four Associate Justices.
+SC Supreme Court has one Chief Justice and four Associate Justices.
 Justices are elected by the General Assembly and serve ten-year terms.

 Most appeals from the lower courts will start in the Court of Appeal and if necessary, move up to the Supreme Court.